akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey nodded.
 “If you think she would suit, I will mention it to the Queen.”

-Beatrice looked at him—the dust on his sleeves, the patient way he sat, the quiet attention he gave to her father’s house, her father’s goose.
+Beatrice looked at him—the dust on his sleeves, the patient way he sat, the quiet attention that he gave to her father’s house, her father’s goose.
 Something in her chest loosened.

 “Thank you,” she said.